"Film Meets Dance" • Saturday, July 16, 2016, 2:00 PM

 Dancing by Tamir Eting, Noam Eidelman, Rani Lebzelter, Shane Scopatz, Mario Bermudez Gil, Eduard Turull, Keren Lurie-Pardes, Shani Licht, Ayelet Nadav, Mariko Kakizaki, Oz Shoshan, Gil Shachar, Or Schraiber, Maya Tamir, Shaked Leibzirers, Ron Matalon, Ori Kroll

-Music composed by Locust
+Music Composed by Locust

 Cinematography by Roman Linetsky